EvansPlanMC/SurvivalCM/README.md

 5. In your world, type /reload or restart the world.

-6. Type in the command /function survivalcm:setup
+6. Type in the command "/function survivalcm:setup"

 7. To test if this has worked, throw an iron ingot on top of a crafting table, the custom crafting table should appear!